hollowverse-archive/commonpkg/README.md

 Say you have two packages, `package-a` and `package-b`, where you want to share some common `package.json` properties, like `scripts`, `dependencies`, etc.

-With `commonpkg`, to share these properties, create a 3rd package for your common properties, name it whatever, and put in it a `package.json` like the following:
+To share these properties with `commonpkg`, you create a 3rd package for your common properties, name it whatever, and put in it a `package.json` like the following:

 ```json